1. Choose a Name for Your LLC

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Arkansas Secretary of State.
 Names may be checked for availability by searching the Arkansas Secretary of State business name database.

 An available name may be reserved for 120 days by filing an Application for Reservation of Limited Liability Company Name with the Arkansas Secretary of State.
 The form may be completed and filed online or by postal mail.
-The filing fee is $25.
+The filing fee is $25 if done by mail or $22.50 if done online.

 2. File Articles of Organization